 Furthermore, acknowledgement is made of the individual contributions coming via internet discussion between binary economists.
 Harold Channer, America’s longest serving television interviewer, is particularly thanked for many relevant television programs.

-* Whereas, for example, the proposed uses of national bank-issued interest-free loans had been limited or under-developed, they now cover all the economy as long as the spreading of productive capacity is involved.
+* Whereas the proposed uses of national bank-issued interest-free loans had been limited or under-developed, in the UK they now cover all the economy as long as the spreading of productive capacity is involved.

-* Thus, whereas public capital (e.g., low-cost public housing, bridges, hospitals, sewage works) as a subject was neglected, it is now a principal subject.
+* Whereas public capital (e.g., low-cost public housing, bridges, hospitals, sewage works) was neglected, in the UK it is now a principal subject.

-* Whereas it was recommended binary policy that children should have sufficient income to pay for their own education, the policy remains.
-However, account is now also taken of more immediate reality in that education for children should be free while older students should have interest-free loans.
+* Whereas it was recommended binary policy that children should have sufficient income to pay for their own education, in the UK account is now taken of more immediate reality in that education for children should be free while older students should have interest-free loans.

 There are two co-operating factors in production — productive capital and human labour.
 Both factors must be properly developed and thus the importance of education.
 Moreover, education also has great intrinsic value.

-* Whereas interest-free loans for homes were relatively neglected (but are dealt with in the Kelso book Democracy and Economic Power, 1986 and 1991), such loans are now major policy.
+* Whereas interest-free loans for homes were relatively neglected (but are dealt with in the Kelso book Democracy and Economic Power, 1986 and 1991), in the UK such loans are now major binary policy.

 La Rance, France, tidal barrage power plant

-* Whereas environmental capital projects and clean electricity generation were neglected, they are now major subjects.
+* Whereas environmental capital projects and clean electricity generation were neglected, in the UK they are now major subjects.

-* And whereas the first emphasis was on capital ownership, it is now on the supply of national bank-issued interest-free loans for the spreading of productive capacity which can take many different forms.
+* And whereas the first emphasis was on capital ownership, in the UK it is now on the supply of national bank-issued interest-free loans for the spreading of productive capacity which can take many different forms.

 Rodney Shakespeare says that, most important of all, binary economics is now seen to be by far the most universal economics with the most efficiency and the most justice so that it falls naturally within the global justice movement — see www.globaljusticemovement.net and www.globaljusticemovement.org — and, at the same time, it is an economics which corresponds deeply with core aspects of religious belief.
 It can thus be taken up by any society and by any faith and, in so doing, they may call it their own.